cloudControl/documentation/Guides/PHP/Zend 2.md

 To store the sessions we need to add a database Add-on and initialize the table.

-We are going to use [the MySQLs Add-on](https://www.cloudcontrol.com/dev-center/Add-on%20Documentation/Data%20Storage/MySQLs).
-It's a free shared database for testing and development.
+We are going to use [the MySQLs Add-on's free plan](https://www.cloudcontrol.com/dev-center/Add-on%20Documentation/Data%20Storage/MySQLs).
+It provides a free shared database for testing and development.

 Creating the session table is easy by executing the included init-session-table command in a run-container.